-One way TA teams can improve their agility is by tearing down the walls that have long separated talent acquisition from other HR functions, Canva's Amy Schultz says.
-Meeting an organisation's talent needs might require any number of actions, including hiring from the outside, upskilling current employees, tapping contingent workers, or a combination of the above.
-To put this into action, Canva created a "Talent Agility" team that brings together talent acquisition, internal mobility, contingent workforce, and workforce planning.
+One way Talent Acquisition teams can improve their agility is by tearing down the walls that have long separated talent acquisition from other HR functions, Canva's Amy Schultz says.
+"Meeting an organisation's talent needs might require any number of actions, including hiring from the outside, upskilling current employees, tapping contingent workers, or a combination of the above."
+To put this into action, Canva created a "Talent Agility" team that brings together Talent Acquisition, internal mobility, contingent workforce, and workforce planning.

 Stay on top of your company's business performance and strategic goals.
 Hold frequent conversations with company leaders and ask about new business lines or shifts in strategic direction.
 If you work for a publicly-held company, read earnings reports.
 Attend company briefings where financial performance is highlighted.
-TA leaders need to be "embedded with the business," Erin Scruggs says, to gain an "understanding of the business' needs, issues, and challenges."
+Talent leaders need to be "embedded with the business," according to Erin Scruggs, to gain an "understanding of the business' needs, issues, and challenges."